greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 You can also use resource groups to manage the CPU and memory resources of external components such as PL/Container.
 Resource groups for external components use Linux cgroups to manage both the total CPU and total memory resources for the component.

-**Note:** Containerized deployments of Greenplum Database might create a hierarchical set of nested cgroups to manage host system resources.
+> **Note** Containerized deployments of Greenplum Database might create a hierarchical set of nested cgroups to manage host system resources.
 The nesting of cgroups affects the Greenplum Database resource group limits for CPU percentage, CPU cores, and memory \(except for Greenplum Database external components\).
 The Greenplum Database resource group system resource limit is based on the quota for the parent group.

 For example, Greenplum Database is running in a cgroup demo, and the Greenplum Database cgroup is nested in the cgroup demo.
 If the cgroup demo is configured with a CPU limit of 60% of system CPU resources and the Greenplum Database resource group CPU limit is set 90%, the Greenplum Database limit of host system CPU resources is 54% \(0.6 x 0.9\).